wh0th3h3llam1/PdfDing/README.md

 ### Recovering Data from Backups

-**IMPORTANT**: When recovering data from the backup it is recommended to disable the periodic backups.
-Otherwise, there is a possibility that the remote backup will be overwritten with empty data, if the data recovery takes place at the same time as the scheduled backup.

 PDFs and the Sqlite database can easily be recovered from the backups by executing
 ```
 python pdfding/manage.py recover_data